 Building Permit Process:

-Step 1: Submit completed Building Permit Application to ISD and pay applicable fees (see fee schedule, below)
+Step 1: Submit completed Building Permit Application online from home or the ISD office and pay applicable fees (see fee schedule, below)

 A completed application will include: